junzis/pyModeS/docs/quickstart.md

 ## CLI

-pymodes ships with a `modes` command-line tool, installed as a console script when you run `pip install pymodes`.
+pyModeS ships with a `modes` command-line tool, installed as a console script when you run `pip install pyModeS`.

 ### `modes decode`